duniter/cesium/README.md

 There is a [package](https://github.com/duniter/cesium_ynh) for [YunoHost self-hosting distribution](https://yunohost.org).

-## Configuration
+#### Configuration

-To change default configuration:
+To change default configuration, on a web server installation:

   - Edit the file `config.js`, and set default properties: